API Reference

 For each face, the solar flux is calculated as:

 where n̂ is the face normal.
-If SELF_SHADOWING is enabled, the function also checks whether each face is shadowed by other parts of the asteroid using ray-casting.
+If SELF_SHADOWING is enabled, the function also checks whether each face is shadowed by other parts of the asteroid.

 Notes